-Whether we like it or not, investing in the stock market and risk are a package deal.
-The key to longterm success is to manage your exposure to risk by using time and diversification to your advantage.
-The illustration below shows the calendar-year returns for an All Equity and Balanced portfolio.
-It shows that while the performance of any portfolio can swing significantly each year, a balanced portfolio has historically resulted in fewer negative returns compared to an All Equity portfolio over the long term.
+Figure 3 demonstrates the calendar-year returns for a hypothetical all-equity and a balanced portfolio.
+It shows that while the performance of any portfolio can swing significantly each year, a balanced portfolio has historically resulted in fewer negative returns compared to an all-equity portfolio over the long term.